Companies

 ASML

-ASML Holding N.V., Dutch multinational and largest supplier of photolithography systems for integrated circuits, including the most advanced extreme ultraviolet (EUV) lithography machines essential for leading-edge chips, forming a critical bottleneck in the semiconductor supply chain; relies on nearly 5,000 tier 1 suppliers and maintains a global customer base with service points in 16 countries.
+ASML Holding N.V., Dutch multinational and largest supplier of photolithography systems for integrated circuits, including extreme ultraviolet (EUV) lithography machines essential for leading-edge chips and forming a critical bottleneck in the semiconductor supply chain; headquartered in Veldhoven, Netherlands.
+As of January 2026, market capitalization approximately $527 billion.
+Employs over 42,000 people, relies on nearly 5,000 tier 1 suppliers (figures may require verification), and maintains global service points.

 Advantest